syncfusion-content/maui-docs/MAUI/NavigationDrawer/Overview.md

 ## Key Features

-* Pane positions – Supports pane position in all four directions such as Left, Right, Top and Bottom.
+* Pane positions – Supports pane position in all four directions: Left, Right, Top, and Bottom.

-* Animated transitions – Supports opening/closing of pane due to the transition SlideOnTop, Push and Reveal.
+* Animated transitions – Supports opening/closing of pane due to the transition SlideOnTop, Push, and Reveal.